SheCodesAus/what_is_git/readme.md

 ![The Git graph, represented in the command line.
 Two commits are represented by asterisks, tagged with details describing them, and linked by a dotted line.](./img/git_log.png)

 This is pretty much what we had above - it has just been rotated by 90 degrees, and rendered as text-art.
 The initial commit is at the bottom, and our second commit is above it.
 Each commit is represented by an asterisk.

-Can you see the similarity?
+Of course, the working tree isn't represented in our command line graph.
+But the working tree is just "the current state of our code", and we can see that by looking at the files in VS Code!

 Not bad!

+> [!NOTE]
+> In the "What Is Git" video, we mentioned that Git can be used to revert a previous mistake.
+We won't be demonstrating that here, because we don't want to get bogged down.
+If you'd like to see a demo of that (plus some other helpful techniques), [take a look at our video on useful Git techniques]().